gtechsltn/ViewMaterializer/README.md

 ## Sample app

-A sample conole app is [here](https://github.com/adamosoftware/ViewMaterializer/blob/master/SampleApp/Program.cs).
+A sample console app is [here](https://github.com/adamosoftware/ViewMaterializer/blob/master/SampleApp/Program.cs).
 It is a highly simplified sales order database of items, regions, and orders.
 These are some things to note about the sample app:

 - A SQL Script is [here](https://github.com/adamosoftware/ViewMaterializer/blob/master/SampleApp/Sql/Script.sql) that creates the necessary objects for the sample database.